joesixpack/stakewars-III-challenges/11/README.md

 Platform-Management

 By single-side staking a predetermined amount of tokens, reward hodlers can gain permission to perform the necessary platform actions (functions) required for ongoing management and earn rewards for doing so.
+Larger, more complex or riskier operations will require a greater stake amount and offer more rewards.